Kubernetes Orchestration: A Comprehensive Guide

 • Container Runtime: The software responsible for running containers on the node.
 Popular container runtimes include Docker, containerd, and CRI-O. This is the low-level component that interacts directly with the operating system to create and manage containers.
 Learn about different container runtimes.

-Pods and Containers
+Pods and Containers in Kubernetes

 Pods are the smallest deployable units in Kubernetes.
 They represent a group of one or more containers that share the same network and storage resources.
 Think of a pod as a logical unit that encapsulates your application and its dependencies.